Subtotal

-Dog barking can be really annoying however, if you find yourself thinking about getting a shock collar for your dog to make them stop, for your dogs sake, think again.
+Dog barking can be really annoying however, if you find yourself thinking about getting a shock collar for your dog to make them reduce, for your dogs sake, think again.
 These collars can be painful and harmful to your dog and there are other more humane options available to train your best friend to not bark so much.
 This article will show you just how much shock collars can hurt and why BarkWise™ no-shock collars are a more humane choice for your dog.

 Did you know there are countless videos on YouTube of people “testing” shock collars on themselves because they think it will be funny?
 Every one of those videos ends up with the person screaming and writhing in pain.
 Most of them test the first few levels and refuse to go any further.